OlafHaag/VectorFields/README.md

 The abstract base classes VectorField and VectorField2D can't be instantiated.

 Instantiate a specific vector field, like ElectricDipole2D.
 You can use the plot-method to get a preview of the map.
-You can then use the save_fga method to write the vector field to disk in FGA format.
+You can then use the __save_fga method to write the vector field to disk in FGA format__.

 ### Special classes
 #### ElectricDipole2D